Our Board

 Julie Nelson

-Julie Nelson is the executive chair of the Wise Trust.
+Julie Nelson is the chair of the Wise Trust.

 Julie has vast knowledge and experience in the areas of governance, infrastructure services, leading complex services and development of community-based solutions.